SingleEukaryote/quartz/content/protocols/lab-basics/Using a microwave to sterilize media.md

+Use a microwave-save container (I use a 250 mL flask)

-1. “Sterilize” the flask by filling with tap water and microwaving for 5 minutes.
+1. “Sterilize” the container by filling with tap water and microwaving for 5 minutes.
 2. Pour out the tap water, fill with of bottled spring water using [[Sterile technique]] to the desired volume of media needed.
 (20mL per plate typically)
 3. Add your agar powder to the flask.
 	1. For 1.5% agar plates (the standard), times the volume in mL by 0.015 to get the grams of agar powder to add